SelinaFischer/SelinaFischer/README.md

 ### 💻 Programming & Data Tools
 Python · Pandas · NumPy · Seaborn · Matplotlib · Plotly · Scikit-learn · SciPy · Jupyter Notebook ·  GitHub · Streamlit · Tableau · PowerBI

 ---

 ## 📚 What I’m Learning

--  Applying data science to climate and green tech
+- Applying data analytics to solve real-world and business problems — from sustainability to customer insights
+- Using data to improve product strategy, software development, and decision-making
--  Building predictive models using AI/ML
+- Building predictive models with AI/ML to uncover actionable patterns
-- 📊 Improving dashboard UX and visual storytelling
+- 📊 Enhancing dashboard UX and visual storytelling to drive clarity and engagement

 ---